Francis Bacon: James I comes to the throne

-Bacon continued to use his influence with the king to mediate between the throne and Parliament, and in this capacity he was further elevated in the same peerage, as Viscount St Alban, on 27 January 1621.
+Bacon continued to use his influence with the King to mediate between the throne and Parliament, and in this capacity he was further elevated in the same peerage as Viscount St Alban on 27 January 1621.

 Lord Chancellor and public disgrace

 Bacon's public career ended in disgrace in 1621.
 After he fell into debt, a parliamentary committee on the administration of the law charged him with 23 separate counts of corruption.
 His lifelong enemy, Sir Edward Coke, who had instigated these accusations, was one of those appointed to prepare the charges against the chancellor.
 To the lords, who sent a committee to enquire whether a confession was really his, he replied, "My lords, it is my act, my hand, and my heart; I beseech your lordships to be merciful to a broken reed."
 He was sentenced to a fine of £40,000 and committed to the Tower of London at the king's pleasure; the imprisonment lasted only a few days and the fine was remitted by the king.
 More seriously, parliament declared Bacon incapable of holding future office or sitting in parliament.
 He narrowly escaped undergoing degradation, which would have stripped him of his titles of nobility.
 Subsequently, the disgraced viscount devoted himself to study and writing.

 There seems little doubt that Bacon had accepted gifts from litigants, but this was an accepted custom of the time and not necessarily evidence of deeply corrupt behaviour.
 While acknowledging that his conduct had been lax, he countered that he had never allowed gifts to influence his judgement and, indeed, he had on occasion given a verdict against those who had paid him.
 He even had an interview with King James in which he assured:

-He also wrote the following to Buckingham:
+He also wrote the following to George Villiers, 1st Duke of Buckingham:

-As the conduct of accepting gifts was ubiquitous and common practice, and the Commons was zealously inquiring into judicial corruption and malfeasance, it has been suggested that Bacon served as a scapegoat to divert attention from the clandestine and favorite of King James I own ill practice and alleged corruption.
+As the conduct of accepting gifts was ubiquitous and common practice, and the Commons was zealously inquiring into judicial corruption and malfeasance, it has been suggested that Bacon served as a scapegoat to divert attention from Buckingham's own ill practice and alleged corruption.

 The true reason for his acknowledgement of guilt is the subject of debate, but some authors speculate that it may have been prompted by his sickness, or by a view that through his fame and the greatness of his office he would be spared harsh punishment.
 He may even have been blackmailed, with a threat to charge him with sodomy, into confession.

 The British jurist Basil Montagu wrote in Bacon's defense, concerning the episode of his public disgrace: